ruimaciell/CDS_final_pokemon/README.md

 from library_final.pokedex import DataPreprocessor as dp from library_final.pokedex import ModelSelector as ml1
 ```

->Running these modules systematically will give you the tools to develop the pipeline for your machine learning project
+>Executing these modules in a systematic manner will equip you with the essential tools to establish a robust pipeline for your machine learning project

 ---
 ## Scalability and Robustness